imaditya05/React-Interview-Questions/File-Explorer/README.md

-##React Interview Question to build an Infinite File Explorer
+# 🌟 React Infinite File Explorer

+## 📁 Project Overview

-Build a similar file explorer like you see in VS code.
+Build a dynamic and infinite file explorer similar to what you see in Visual Studio Code.